alessandro-maccario/expense_tracker_streamlit/README.md

 Feedbacks can come in many forms:

 - if you want to **contribute**, please do not hesitate to open a pull request
-- if you enjoyed using this **Expense Tracker**, leave a star on the Github page
+- if you enjoyed using this **Expense Tracker**, leave a star on the Github page!

-- if you feel very generous, click on the _buy me a coffee_ button to show your support 😉.
-As a coffee lover, any _Espresso_ that I can get, it's always appreciated 😄☕☕☕
+Thanks for passing by 😄!

 ---